Category:

 In June 1934, the NSV, or ‘Nationalsozialistische Volkswohlfahrt’ bought the Villa.
 The NSV was the National Socialist People’s Welfare during the Third Reich.
 Viktoriastift was used as a ‘Müttergenesungsheim’ and a home for around 120 children of railway employees.

 Since the beginning of the 1990s, the buildings are listed and protected.
 Since then, various renovation and construction safety measures were made.
 I visited ‘Villa Viktoriastift’ in 2011.
-Today the listed property is privately owned.
+Today, the listed property is privately owned.
+Although various measures were taken in the following years to maintain the building, the picturesque building has remained unused to this day.

 Built 1919